-- 41. Policy INF3 of the HLP32 states that development should promote the use of sustainable transport modes prioritising walking and cycling, improve accessibility to services and support the transition to a low carbon future. - 42.
-Saved Policy GEN1 of the HLP06 supports developments that do not give rise to traffic flows on the surrounding road network which would cause material detriment to the amenities of nearby properties and settlements or to highway safety, do not create the need for highway improvements which would be detrimental to the character or setting of roads within conservation areas or rural lanes and do not lead to problems further afield by causing heavy traffic to pass through residential areas or settlements, or use unsuitable roads. - 43.
-Paragraph 111 of the NPPF 2021 advises that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 44.
+Policy INF3 of the HLP32 states that development should promote the use of sustainable transport modes prioritising walking and cycling, improve accessibility to services and support the transition to a low carbon future.

+Saved Policy GEN1 of the HLP06 supports developments that do not give rise to traffic flows on the surrounding road network which would cause material detriment to the amenities of nearby properties and settlements or to highway safety, do not create the need for highway improvements which would be detrimental to the character or setting of roads within conservation areas or rural lanes and do not lead to problems further afield by causing heavy traffic to pass through residential areas or settlements, or use unsuitable roads.

+Paragraph 111 of the NPPF 2021 advises that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe.

 The applicant has indicated that there would be up to 16 bookings a day in the summer and up to 10 bookings a day in the winter; as maximum.
-It is unknown whether these bookings would be restricted to single dog visits, or would include the "other" events referenced.
 The Design and Access Statement confirms that there would be an online booking system in place, which would email a 4-digit access code for the gate to the field; which is a fully automated gate.
 The submission sets out that no staff would be on-site, it appears that this would be an entirely 'self-service' offer as the proposal mentions within the Design and Access Statement (DAS) that customers would be 'emailed all check in details and terms of use of the field' (2.13 of the DAS).
 The submission contains no detail on how the security of the gate and access would be controlled remotely or otherwise or how the maintenance of fencing would be checked on a regular basis to ensure that animals could not escape.

-- 45. The Local Highway Authority has assessed the proposal and raises no objection in terms of highway safety and capacity.
+The Local Highway Authority has assessed the proposal and raises no objection in terms of highway safety and capacity.
 The proposal would include 4 parking spaces.
 In addition, details of on-site turning and a travel plan could also be secured via condition if all other matters were acceptable.
-The Interim Parking Guidelines do not provide standards for this type of development, and other categories of development are not considered comparable. - 46.
+The recently endorsed Parking Technical Advice Note (TAN) (August 2022) does not provide standards for this type of development, and other categories of development are not considered comparable.

 An individual assessment has therefore been made based on the information provided regarding the number of intended bookings.
 The bookings are assumed to be split between the two parts of the field, and therefore it can be assumed that only two parking spaces would be available per section of the field at any one time.

-Due to the lack of information concerning the "other" events/training which could potentially take place, there may be greater demand for parking if trainers or higher numbers of dogs (and their owners) also attend the site. - 47.
-As such, insufficient information has been provided to clarify there would be no conflict with Policies NBE9 and INF3 of the HLP32.
+As such, there would be no conflict with Policies NBE9 and INF3 of the HLP32.